Ancestral Lineage Healing Intensive

 It’s important to note that the lineage healing intensive is fundamentally different from the Ancestral Healing Practitioner Training.
 Participants at intensives learn life-long skills for personally accessing ancestral support.
 However, this three-day intensive is not a substitute for the nearly year-long professional training that practitioners undertake in how to guide this work for others.

-The intensive will be guided in English with options for small breakout groups led by supporters who are fluent in German, English, and at times in other languages.
-In the main group space, we intend to provide “whisper translation” as needed for a small number of primarily German-speaking participants.
-After registration everyone will be asked about their language needs, and if there is a strong need for full, live translation services, we can likely arrange for this.
-We are committed to this offering being accessible to German-speaking people.
+The intensive will be guided in English with options for live whisper translation into Hungarian.
+After registration, everyone will be asked about their language needs, and if there is a strong need for full, live translation services into Hungarian, we can likely arrange for this as we are committed to this offering being accessible to Hungarian speakers.
+Our support crew for this gathering also includes folks who are fluent in French, German, Spanish, Greek, Yoruba, and Czech.

 Our core values and ethics affirm full inclusivity for people of diverse genders, ancestries, religious orientations, and other factors that can lead to exclusion and harm.
 Robust scholarship and reduced cost options aim to support financial access.

-Participants who travel to Hamburg for this offering will need to arrange for their own accommodations, as this is a non-residential event.
+Participants who travel to Budapest for this offering will need to arrange for their own accommodations, as this is a non-residential event.
 We are unable to assist with booking lodging for attendees.

 Participants work directly with their own lineage ancestors, and are not expected to hold space for others beyond showing up in a mindful way during group shares.
 Attendees work alongside one another, each in their own space and personal process.

 Each intensive also weaves in explicit respect and healing for the histories of place.
-With respect to the specific history of Hamburg and Germany in general, we firmly oppose any form of ancestral supremacy while welcoming historical honesty and acts of healing and repair for past and present troubles.
-Two of the six event supporters in Hamburg are Jewish.
-Participants descended from ancestors who have both enacted and experienced major harm are all welcome.
+With respect to the history of Hungary, we firmly oppose any form of ancestral supremacy or ethnonationalism while welcoming historical honesty and acts of healing and repair for past and present troubles.
+This includes, for example, willingness to speak openly of the historical persecution of Hungarian Jews, Romani people, and other ethnic minorities as well as difficult legacies of facism, militarism, and empire.
+The approach will be kind and inclusive, and participants descended from ancestors who have both enacted and experienced major harm are all welcome.

 Participants can expect an in-depth experience and should be personally well resourced.
-In addition to the lead teaching from Dr. Foor, there will be six ritual supporters from the Ancestral Medicine Practitioner Network, at least half of whom are fluent in German.
+In addition to the lead teaching from Dr. Foor, there will be ritual supporters from the Ancestral Medicine Practitioner Network fluent in Hungarian, German, French, Polish, Czech, Spanish, Greek, and Yoruba.
 Even with the care from a coordinated and culturally welcoming team, when guiding a group ritual for three full days, there are still limitations to the level of individualized support we will be able to provide.

 If you have doubts about whether the intensive is a good container for your depth work, be in dialogue with the team beforehand.
 The intensive is not a substitute for personal therapy or physical medicines.